 Q: What are the requirements of the VolunTEEN Program?

 A: Submit the application between January and mid-April to begin the interview/selection process.
-Commit to at least four hours of volunteer service a week for a total of 75 hours.
+Commit to at least eight hours of volunteer service a week for a total of not less than 75 hours.
 Must receive clearance for TB test and immunizations (2 MMR, 2 Varicella, 3 Hep-B) prior to service.
 Attend all mandatory training and sessions dates including interview with parent.

 Q: I missed the application period - what should I do?

 A: Unfortunately, we will not be able to accept your application until the next open application period.

 Q: What days and time do VolunTEENs work?

 A: The greatest need for volunteers is Monday through Friday during the day.
 Evening and weekend shifts are very limited.
 Shifts are: Morning (8 am to 12 pm), Afternoon (Noon to 4 pm) and Evening (4 pm to 8 pm).

 Q: I have a job, but want to volunteer, as well.
 Can I volunteer whenever I am not scheduled to work?

 A: Volunteering requires you to be available the same day and same shift each week for an entire term.
 Coordinating a regular schedule is necessary for our VolunTEEN program to work effectively in conjunction with our hospital departments and to ensure the best experience for the student.